Sheeri/sheeri.github.io/_posts/2020-06-09-Atlas-Database.md

 categories: build
 ---

-Make a template and tell ppl to put things in and take things out

 The first step is to set up the Atlas database - this is the foundation data layer that serve data to the mobile apps, charts, and web apps.

 1. Login to <A HREF="https://cloud.mongodb.com" target="_blank">cloud.mongodb.com</A> - create a free login if needed.<BR><BR>